dxaviud/mini-canvas/README.md

 ![minicanvas](https://dxaviud.github.io/images/minicanvas.gif)

 ## Execute
 Make sure Python 3 is installed.
+Also install [Pillow](https://pillow.readthedocs.io/en/stable/installation.html).
 Clone this repository.
 In a terminal, navigate to the directory containing draw.py and run `python draw.py` to execute.